Finding the right wedding dress is undoubtedly one of the most exciting and nerve-wracking parts of the

 1. Create a mood board

-Save yourself the time, the confusion, and the migraines by creating a mood board ahead of time.
+Save yourself time, confusion, and migraines by creating a mood board ahead of time.
 Find

 the wedding dress trends you like, include colour palettes that catch your eye, save accessory features